interactivedatacomics/interactivedatacomics.github.io/getstarted.md

 * for each panel individually:
 * select all elements in that panel, including the panel frame or background,
 * group these elements ('right-click > Group Selection' or `command+G` on Mac),
-* Select the small "`+`" sign besides `Export` in the menu on the right
+* Select the small "`+`" sign beside `Export` in the menu on the right
 * Change `PNG` to `SVG`
 * Click the "`...`" button to the right of the "SVG" field
 * Make sure the *"Include 'id' Attribute"* option is checked.
 * Click the `Export ...` button.

 In illustrator:
-* save As a svg file, carry on as normal until you get the final dialogue window.
+* save As an svg file, carry on as normal until you get the final dialogue window.
 Once this pops up,
 * click on more options in the bottom left,
 * uncheck Responsive